[ Mechanus ] [ Fumetown | Rusty Conduit | Techno-Shamanists | Rustcatchers Guild | Smog Dragons ]

 You might wonder how a place like Fumetown came to be in a plane that prides itself on immaculate order, and more importantly, how come it hasn’t slid away from Mechanus to one of the lower or more chaotic planes?
 The answer, surprisingly, lies in the nature of Mechanus itself.
 For all its polished perfection, Mechanus is still a vast, complex machine, and like all machines, it produces waste—residual by-products of the plane’s unceasing operation.
 These by-products have to go somewhere, and due to the plane’s relentless adherence to efficiency, they’re shunted downwards, away from the gears that matter, to collect and fester down below.
 Welcome to Fumetown.

 But it’s not just physical waste that finds its way to Fumetown.
 It’s the misfits, the damaged, the unwanted.
-Constructs whose logic cores have corroded over millennia of service, modrons who’ve fallen out of their rigid hierarchies, and outsiders who’ve lost their way in the Labyrinthine Portal.
-These beings have no place in the perfect order of Mechanus, so they gather here in Fumetown, where the laws are looser, and the plane itself turns a blind eye.
+Constructs whose logic cores have corroded over millennia of service, modrons who’ve fallen from their rigid hierarchy, and outsiders who’ve lost their way in the Labyrinthine Portal.
+These beings have no real place in the perfect order of Mechanus, so they gather here in Fumetown, where the laws are looser, and the plane itself seems to turn a blind eye to them.

 Why then do these corrupted cogs not slip out of the plane altogether?
-Well cutter, that’s because they have a vital purpose, and the key lies in another plane, Acheron’s second layer of Thuldanin.
+Well cutter, that’s because they serve a vital purpose, and the key to that lies in another plane, Acheron’s second layer of Thuldanin.

 The Rusty Conduit

-See, there’s a symbiotic relationship between Fumetown and Thuldanin, a sordid tale of discarded clockworks and forgotten detritus.
-In the unyielding machine of Mechanus, even the smallest cog must turn in accordance with its purpose.
-And when those cogs fail to meet the exacting standards of the Standard Operating Protocol, they’re shunted down into to the depths of Fumetown, where the line between refuse and resource is blurred.
+See, there’s a symbiotic relationship between Fumetown and Thuldanin.
+It’s a sordid tale of discarded clockworks and forgotten detritus.
+In the Great Machine, even the smallest cog must turn in accordance with its purpose.
+And when those cogs fail to meet the exacting standards of the Standard Operating Protocol, they’re shunted deep down to Fumetown, where the line between refuse and resource becomes blurry.

-Deep within the smoky alleys, beneath the creaking, corroded machinery and layers of grime, lies an ancient gate.
-Hidden among the rusted gearworks and festering piles of waste, is Mechanus’ secret doorway to the junkyard layer of Acheron.
+Beneath the creaking, corroded machinery and layers of grime, surrounded by smoke-choked alleys, lies an ancient gate.
+Hidden among rusted gearworks and piles of mechnical waste, is Mechanus’ backdoor to the junkyard layer of Acheron.
 Thuldanin, for those not in the know, is a veritable graveyard of broken war machines, rusting weapons, and the forgotten flotsam of countless battles—a world where the discarded remnants of conflict pile up in endless, bleak junkyards.

 The Industry of Sorting and Salvage

 The primary industry of Fumetown revolves around the gate.
-The inhabitants of this burg—the poor, wretched souls who eke out an existence among the fumes—spend their days sifting through the endless tide of broken mechanisms, malfunctioning constructs, and defunct modrons.
-It’s a laborious process, but is done with the caution of those who know that one misstep might mean an accidental one-way trip to Thuldanin themselves.
+The inhabitants of this burg—the poor, wretched souls who eke out an existence among the fumes—spend their days sifting through the endless tide of broken mechanisms, malfunctioning constructs, and defective modrons.
+It’s a laborious process, but is done with the caution of those who know that a misstep might mean an accidental trip to Thuldanin for themselves.

 In the maze-like alleys and corroding workshops, communities have formed around the salvaging operations.
 These groups, often led by the most cunning or strong-willed among them, meticulously sort through the refuse.
 Anything with even a hint of functionality or value is repaired, repurposed, or reassembled into something new, however crude it might be.
-In this, Fumetown shows a dark reflection of Mechanus’ own perfect order—where every part has a purpose, even if that purpose is to be scavenged from the wreckage of entropy.
+Fumetown is a darker reflection of Mechanus’ own perfect order—every part still has a purpose, and sometimes that purpose is to be scavenged from the wreckage of entropy.

-The salvage that’s deemed utterly beyond redemption—those twisted gears and shattered automata that even the most desperate tinkerer can’t make use of—is thrown into the gate and sent to Thuldanin where it will slowly petrify, becoming one with the endless scrap heaps of that desolate plane.
-But not without a final check, of course.
-The denizens of Fumetown are thorough, if nothing else.
+The salvage that’s deemed utterly beyond redemption—twisted gears and barmy automata that even the most desperate tinkerer can’t make use of—is flung into the gate with a mechanical trebuchet.
+Anything sent to Thuldanin will slowly petrify, slowly becoming one with the endless scrap heaps of that desolate plane.
+But not without a final check, of course, for the denizens of Fumetown are thorough to a fault.

 Living in Fumetown is, quite frankly, miserable.
 The air is foul, the water—if you can find any—is tainted with rust and oil, and light barely penetrates the smog.
 Disease is rampant, though it’s less biological and more… mechanical.
 Rustrot eats away at both flesh and metal, and once it sets in, it’s a slow, inevitable degradation until you’re little more than another piece of recycling.